-The T950B supports LTO-5 and later generation Fibre Channel full-height drives, LTO-7 and LTO-8 half-height Fibre Channel and SAS drives, and TS11xx technology drives.
-T950 libraries also support SCSI and Fibre Channel LTO-4 full-height Fibre Channel drives.
-The drives are mounted in drive sleds, which are installed in DBAs in the main and drive expansion frames.
+The libraries support IBM LTO-2 and later generation Ultrium drives.
+T380 libraries also support TS11xx technology drives and T10K drives (not shown).
+The drives are mounted in drive sleds, which are installed in the DBAs.
 Each DBA can accommodate up to four drives.
-Drives are hotswappable to provide uninterrupted operation.
+Drives are hot-swappable to provide uninterrupted operation.

-- Notes: SCSI drives require an F-QIP to be installed in the DBA where they are installed to provide host connectivity. - Beginning with BlueScale12.7.06, the library support half-height LTO-7 and LTO-8, Fibre Channel and SAS drives in full-height drive sleds.
+- Notes: SCSI drives require an F-QIP to be installed in the DBA where they are installed to provide host connectivity. - Beginning with BlueScale12.7.05, the library supports halfheight, Fibre Channel and SAS, LTO-7 and LTO-8 drives using full-height drive sleds.

-Figure 21 The Fibre Channel drive sled (LTO-5 - LTO-8).
+Figure 13 The Fibre Channel drive sled (LTO-5 - LTO-7).